 The online component also gives you advantages.
 For example, you could build your own website to drive traffic to the site from b:hip.
 You could also turn to social media to promote b:hip.

+Alternatively, you can make 1,000 Personal Volume in your own purchases or sales.
+Doing this should jump you to the Professional rank and the 30% commission rate.
 There aren’t any bonuses for hitting particular sales volumes.
 However, members earn a small bonus if one of the packages is purchased.

 The main way to earn is to hit 500 Business Volume on each team.
 Whenever you do so, you earn $50 outright.
 Members can earn up to $30,000 per week this way, if their teams are effective enough.